 Air Purifier Technology for Viruses

 The best air purifier for viruses addresses the way a virus functions and the way it spreads.
+A High efficiency particulate air filter (HEPA filter) is one piece of technology that makes air purifiers effective in preventing airborne transmission of viruses.
 HEPA filters are always a good strategy for removing very small particles from the air, but there are two other kinds of air purifier technology that specifically combat against the spread of viruses.

 Coming to the forefront in the last couple of years, the ability of UV light to decontaminate surfaces and even the air is well proven.
 Industrial UV air purifiers have been in operation in high-risk areas like hospitals for years.
 UV light can provide ultraviolet-C radiation and disinfection, according to the FDA, and are useful for air purification when included in a multistage filtration system.